 Taking your boat out to sea used to consist of months of preparation and research, and also hundreds of printed cruising guides that were outdated from the moment they were printed.
 In the last two decades, chart plotters and electronic navigation replaced the inefficient way of using printed charts to navigate.

-Today, the above mentioned paper charts were replaced by specialized software connected to the Internet, that offer exact measurements of latitude and longitude, and updated information regarding all aspects of sailing – storms approaching, close-by marinas and anchorage points, etc.
+Today, the above-mentioned paper charts were replaced by specialized software connected to the Internet, that offers exact measurements of latitude and longitude, and updated information regarding all aspects of sailing – storms approaching, close-by marinas and anchorage points, etc.

 Because of the fact that sometimes electronics fail, it is recommended that you always carry a set of paper charts with you, in order to be safe in any possible situation.

 Let’s explore some of the best software options for marine navigation.

 Don’t get lost at sea by using these navigation tools

 OpenCPN is a great marine navigation software that has a wide range of features that will surely make sailing easier for you.